Pediatric Physical Therapy for

 Low Muscle Tone (Hypotonia)

-Has your baby been diagnosed low muscle tone?
+Has your baby been diagnosed with low muscle tone?

-Low muscle tone, or hypotonia, is a state of reduced tension or resistance in resting muscles, making them feel soft, relaxed, or "floppy".
+Low muscle tone, or hypotonia, is a state of reduced tension or resistance in resting muscles, making them feel more relaxed or "floppy".
 It is not the same as muscle weakness, though they can coexist.
 It often causes delayed motor milestones, poor posture, increased joint flexibility, and faster fatigue with mobility.

 Navigating Developmental Delays